egor0v/Five-Multiplayer/README.md

 Five-Multiplayer is a multiplayer modification for the game called "Grand Theft Auto V" created by Rockstar Games and published by Take-Two Interactive Software.
 Five Multiplayer and Greybeard Inc. are in no way affiliated with Rockstar Games or Take-Two Interactive.
 The 'Grand Theft Auto' and the 'Grand Theft Auto' logos are trademarks of Take-Two Interactive Software.

-This project uses RakNet, OpenVHook and parts of m0d-s0beit and CitizenMP - They are included in the repository.
+This project uses RakNet, OpenVHook and parts of m0d-s0beit and CitizenMP - They are included in the repository and the files should have their credits on the top.
+If not, let us know and we'll add it!

 # Compiling